Overview

 Actions in this policy that will help achieve our strategic priorities on health include:

-• Invest in and ensure timely and equitable access to the most up-to-date research, procedures, medicines, diagnostics, vaccines and other health technologies—including gender-affirming healthcare and rare disorder treatments.
-(3.7)
+• Invest in and ensure timely and equitable access to the most up-to-date research, procedures, medicines, diagnostics, vaccines, and other health technologies—including gender-affirming healthcare and rare disorder treatments.
+(3.10)

-• Meet union demands for fair wages, pay parity, a reasonable workload and conditions that support the wellbeing of health workers.
-(3.14)
+• Invest in fair wages, pay parity, a reasonable workload, and conditions that support the wellbeing of health workers.
+(3.17)

 Connected Policies

 Health Policy impacts many groups who have poorer health outcomes so the actions in this policy supplement other actions in our Disability, Kaupapa Māori, Rainbow, Women’s, Youth, Children’s and Accident Compensation Policies.
-Health is affected by a range of social and political factors which are considered in other policies that include our Transport, Housing and Sustainable Communities, Recreation and Sport, Food, Income Support, Drug Law Reform, Justice, Gambling, and Education Policies.
-The economic and commercially shaped environments in which we live, work and play are also integral to our wellbeing and actions on these can be found in our Economic, Trade and Foreign Investment, Digital, Broadcasting, and Workforce Policies.
-Human health is also deeply affected by the health of the planet so we are reliant on our Climate Change, Environmental Protection, Conservation, Freshwater, Land Use and Soils, Mining, Waste and Hazardous Substances Policies.
+Health is affected by a range of social and political factors which are considered in other policies that include our Transport, Housing and Sustainable Communities, Recreation and Sport, Food, Livelihoods, Drug Law Reform, Justice, and Education Policies.
+The economic and commercially shaped environments in which we live, work and play are also integral to our wellbeing and actions on these can be found in our Government in the Economy, Trade and Foreign Investment, Digital, Media, and Workforce Policies.
+Human health is also deeply affected by the health of the planet so our Climate Change, Biodiversity and Environmental Regeneration, Freshwater, Land Use and Soils, Mining, and Waste and Hazardous Substances Policies are essential.

 DOWNLOAD FULL POLICY